discordjs/guide/guide/creating-your-bot/slash-commands.md

 If you need to access your client instance from inside a command file, you can access it via `interaction.client`.
 If you need to access external files, packages, etc., you should `require()` them at the top of the file.
 :::

 That's it for your basic ping command.
-Below are examples of two more commands we're going to build upon throughout the guide, so create two more files for these before we continue.
+Below are examples of two more commands we're going to build upon throughout the guide, so create two more files for these before you continue reading.

 :::: code-group
 ::: code-group-item commands/user.js